Tetratrichobothrius flavicaudis: Venom

 It is a mildly venomous scorpion, which rarely uses its stinger.
-Their sting is less painful than a bee sting to humans.
+Its sting is less painful than a bee sting to humans.

 Reproduction

 The gestation period is 10–14 months, depending on the availability of food and the prevalent climate.

 After union with the male, a pregnant female looks for a secluded, humid place to give birth to live young, from a few to about 30, which are white, soft, and swollen.
 The mother raises her forelegs to facilitate the release of the young, which then climb onto her back, where they remain until the first moult (about 6 days).
 After that, the young start to wander around the surrounding area, but remain together close to the hiding place for a few days.
 The young scorpions reach adulthood after 1–2 years.

 Feeding

 Tetratrichobothrius flavicaudis is an ambush predator, lying motionless at the entrance to its lair, but moving quickly to capture prey that wanders by.
 The main prey of T. flavicaudis are woodlice, although most small insects are taken.
 Cannibalism has been noted in colonies of T. flavicaudis.
 Thanks to their low metabolic rate these scorpions may go for long periods of time without food and subsist on as few as four or five woodlice per year.